liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

 graphlan.py tree_annot.txt cultivar_tree.png --dpi 150 --size 14

 ```
 After several seconds I generated a circular tree.
 I can not wait to transfer to my local computer and look it.
+Here it is:

 ----